MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Pre-Configuration_Tasks_Before_Installing_AD.md

-# Windows Server Pre-Configuration for Active Directory Installation

-## Introduction
+# Introduction

-Now that we have our Windows Server 2022 installed, We will configure some essential settings. check [Setup Instructions](./Documentation/Setup_Instructions.md).<br>
+Now that we have our Windows Server 2022 installed in phase 1 of our project, We will configure some essential settings. check [Setup Instructions](./Documentation/Setup_Instructions.md).<br>

  Before installing Active Directory Domain Services (AD DS) on the Windows Server, it’s important to configure essential settings to ensure a stable and secure environment.
 In this section, we will set a static IP address, perform Windows updates, and temporarily disable the firewall to avoid any installation conflicts.
 These steps will prepare the server for its role as a Domain Controller in the upcoming phases.

+## Phase 2 : Windows Server Pre-Configuration for Active Directory Installation

-## Step 1 : Checking our Local Server Settings:
+### Step 1 : Checking our Local Server Settings:

 - Open Server Manager → Local Server.